Peer-reviewed journals (also called "scholarly" or "academic" journals) contain original research articles within a specific subject domain.

 NOTE: Some peer-reviewed journals will include literature reviews, book reviews, and opinion essays.
 None of these present original research however!

-This table summarizes the differences between peer-reviewed journals and other periodicals, but please ask a librarian if you have further questions!
+This table summarizes the differences between peer-reviewed journals and other periodicals.

 Know the title of the journal, magazine, or newspaper you're looking for?
 Use this search form to locate these online or in print through the UNK Library.